TorresRC/Bayes/README.md

 >| `Gene/Probe e` | 1 | 0 | 1 | 1 |
 >| `Gene/Probe f` | 1 | 1 | 1 | 1 |

+The `Samples` and `Gene/Probe` names should be determined by the user, the file can contain as many rows and columns as needed.